Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 ## Introduction

-There are many useful frameworks for evaluating secure development processes, such as SAMM, BSIMM, DSOMM, and MSDL.
+There are many useful frameworks for evaluating secure development processes, such as SAMM, BSIMM, DSOMM, and Microsoft SDL.
 There are also best practices, benchmarks, and recommended approaches for protecting containers and container orchestration environments, such as the NSA Kubernetes Hardening Guide or CIS for Kubernetes.
-In addition, many tools improve security when building and enhancing DevSecOps processes (SAST, DAST, SCA, container security, secret management, and others), each with their own configuration and usage recommendations.
-However, there is no single framework that clearly describes what exactly needs to be done and in what order to establish a secure development process, objectively assess the existing maturity level, and understand the next steps.
+In addition, many tools improve security when building and enhancing DevSecOps processes (SAST, DAST, SCA, container security, secret management, and others); each with its own configuration and usage recommendations.
+However, there is no single framework that clearly describes what must be done and in what order to establish a secure development process, objectively assess  existing maturity level, and identify next steps.

 The DevSecOps Assessment Framework (DAF) aims to solve this problem.
-It not only consolidates recommendations and best practices from various areas of DevSecOps, but also integrates the extensive expertise of our community, structured and adapted to modern realities.
+It consolidates recommendations and best practices from various areas of DevSecOps and integrates our community's extensive expertise structured and adapted to modern realities.
 Some practices from well-known frameworks are not included in DAF, but new and more detailed practices have been added instead.
 All models, domains, subdomains, and practices are described in clear language to avoid ambiguity and misinterpretation.

 ### Important Disclaimer

 Not all of our work on DAF is publicly available.
 However, we believe that the main part of the framework should remain public, specifically:

 - DAF Map (ex - *Pirate Map*);
-    - *Technology* and *Process* models, including domains, subdomains, and practices, as well as mapping of these practices to other widely known frameworks (BSIMM, SAMM, DSOM, etc.);
+- DAF maturity heatmap;
-- Mapping to standards and maturity heatmap;
+- DAF maturity pyramid (ex - *Kirillamid*);
-- DAF maturity pyramid (ex - *Kirillamid*).
+- Practices and requirements - description of *Technology* and *Process* models, including domains, subdomains, and practices, as well as mapping of these practices to other widely known frameworks (BSIMM, SAMM, DSOM, etc.).

 **All of this will remain publicly available forever.**

 There is, however, a "closed" part that we implement in our audit projects using DAF.
 It includes:
 - Questionnaires for development teams to collect information from them offline;
 - Detailed examples of how to verify that a given practice is **actually** implemented, as well as examples of how **each** practice should be implemented;
 - A roadmap for building DevSecOps processes based on each practice and its implementation;